 The Buyer's SHEA Department will provide information on the hazardous materials that exist at the work site to which the contractor's employees might be exposed.
-Material Safety Data Sheets will be made available upon request.

 Each contractor is required to provide the Buyer's Procurement Agent and/or the SHEA Department with a list of chemical products to be used, quantities to be used and Material Safety Data Sheets (MSDS) on each chemical.
 The contractor shall provide the hazardous material information to the Buyer's SHEA Department and obtain approval for use prior to the hazardous materials arriving on-site.